aspose-cells/Aspose.Cells-Doc-md/swedish/net/developer-guide/shapes/managing-textbox/replace-tag-with-text-in-a-textbox-inside-the-worksheet/_index.sv.md

-﻿---
+---
-title: Ersätt tagg med text i en textruta i arbetsbladet
+title: Ersätt taggen med text i en textruta på arbetsbladet
 type: docs
 weight: 1100
 url: /sv/net/replace-tag-with-text-in-a-textbox-inside-the-worksheet/
 ---

-## **Möjliga användningsscenarier**
+## **Möjliga användningsscenario**
-Textrutor kan ha taggar som kan ersättas med viss text vid körning för att konfigurera dem enligt kraven.
-Taggar kan vara vissa etiketter inom vinkelparenteser '<' and '>.
-Det kan finnas flera taggar i en enda textruta.
+Text boxes can have tags which can be replaced with some text at run time to configure them according to the requirement.
+Tags can be some labels enclosed in angle brackets '<' and '>'.
+There can be multiple tags within a single textbox.
 ## **Exempelkod**
-Följande exempelkod ersätter taggar TAG_1 och TAG_2 med lite text säger "ys" och "1".
-Exempelfil för testning nedan kan laddas ner från följande länk:
+Följande kodexempel ersätter taggarna TAG_1 och TAG_2 med lite text säg 'ys' och '1'.
+Exempelfil för att testa nedanstående kod kan laddas ner från följande länk:

 [sampleReplaceTagWithText.xlsx](79527942.xlsx)